 Compared to MySQL, MongoDB is easier to work with.
 Since there is no need to define schemas beforehand, it gives a chance to users with minimal technical knowledge to immediately start storing data in it.

-You can use the database with various programming languages, including C, C# and .NET, C++, JavaScript, PHP, Ruby, Rust, Scala, Go, Swift, and Python.
-The flexibility allows organizations to hire developers with a broad range of expertise.
+The database can be used with various programming languages, including C, C# and .NET, C++, JavaScript, PHP, Ruby, Rust, Scala, Go, Swift, and Python.
+This flexibility allows organizations to hire developers with a wide range of expertise.

-MongoDB has recently introduced MongoDB ATLAS, making it easier than ever to use MongoDB on the cloud.
-It allows users to manage, scale and operate MongoDB in the cloud with just a few clicks.
+MongoDB also introduced MongoDB ATLAS, making it easier than ever to use MongoDB on the cloud.
+It allows users to manage, scale, and operate MongoDB in the cloud with just a few clicks.
 With MongoDB ATLAS, you can quickly access a cluster and start coding immediately.
 It also allows you to combine or migrate your data from popular cloud storage platforms, such as Amazon S3.

 MySQL